 Figure 2: CMMI V2.0 Practice Areas

 A free summary of the model (CMMI V2.0 Quick Reference Guide) is at the link cmmiinstitute.com/resources/.
 You will have to create an account.
-Soon there will be a free sample of the Estimation Process Area posted.
+There will be a free sample of the Estimation Process Area posted too.